zephyrproject-rtos/zephyr/doc/services/retention/index.rst

 will be set on the area, and it will be marked as valid from that point onwards.

+Mutex protection
+****************

+Mutex protection of retention areas is enabled by default when applications are compiled with multithreading support.
+This means that different threads can safely call the retention functions without clashing with other concurrent thread function usage, but means that retention functions cannot be used from ISRs.
+It is possible to disable mutex protection globally on all retention areas by enabling :kconfig:option:`CONFIG_RETENTION_MUTEX_FORCE_DISABLE` - users are then responsible for ensuring that the function calls do not conflict with each other.
+Note that to use this, retention driver mutex support must also be disabled by enabling :kconfig:option:`CONFIG_RETAINED_MEM_MUTEX_FORCE_DISABLE`.

 .. _boot_mode_api:

 Boot mode